Widespread technology outage disrupts flights, banks, media outlets and companies around the world

-WELLINGTON, New Zealand — (AP) — A widespread Microsoft outage disrupted flights, banks, media outlets and companies around the world on Friday.
+WELLINGTON, New Zealand — (AP) — A global technology outage grounded flights, knocked banks offline and media outlets off air on Friday in a massive disruption that affected companies and services around the world and highlighted dependence on software from a handful of providers.

+Cybersecurity firm CrowdStrike said that the issue believed to be behind the outage was not a security incident or cyberattack.

-Escalating disruptions continued hours after the technology company said it was gradually fixing an issue affecting access to Microsoft 365 apps and services.
+The issue affected Microsoft 365 apps and services, and escalating disruptions continued hours after the technology company said it was gradually fixing it.

 The website DownDectector, which tracks user-reported internet outages, recorded growing outages in services at Visa, ADT security and Amazon, and airlines including American Airlines and Delta.